k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: bracers are plural, not singular
 - Fix: a couple places where traps could spawn on top of altars
 - Dark elven bracers and dual wielding/two-handed weapons
+- Fix: monsters digging through boulders and not seen